 Baharat is another alternative that you will extensively find in Middle Eastern and Mediterranean cuisine.
 The word ”baharat” is Arabic for spices, and there’s rarely a household in these regions that don’t use this mixture in their daily cooking.

-Baharat consists of seven different spices that usually vary by region, but it’ll typically feature cumin, coriander, black pepper, paprika, nutmeg, cardamom, and cloves.
+Baharat consists of seven different spices that usually vary by region, but it’ll typically feature cumin, coriander, black pepper, paprika, nutmeg, cardamom, chili peppers and cloves.

 Thanks to its rich, earthy, smoky, and sweet flavor, Baharat is one of the best seasonings you can use whether you’re preparing meat, chicken, fish, rice, or vegetable stews.